Imamm9/Talkify/README.md

-# ভাষান্তর (Translation) - Bangla to English Real-Time Speech Translation
+# Talkify - Bangla to English Real-Time Speech Translation

 **⚠️ Warning: This project is still under development.
 Some features may not be fully functional yet.
 Please use with caution. ⚠️**